cabinetoffice/national-leadership-centre-website/pages/about/values.md

 navtitle: Values
 ---

 We are excited about the work we are doing in the National Leadership Centre.
-We have five values that talk about how we want to deliver exceptional work and who we want to be as a team.
+We have four values that talk about how we want to deliver exceptional work and who we want to be as a team.

 ## Human
 We enhance and develop relationships, being sensitive and considerate to the whole person who is coming to work and their external commitments.